Unleash/unleash-edge/README.md

 Unleash Edge is built to help you scale Unleash, if you're looking for the easiest way to connect your client SDKs you can check out our [Frontend API](https://docs.getunleash.io/reference/front-end-api).

+## Migrating to Edge from the Proxy

+We have a migration guide [here](./migration-guide.md), that details the differences between Edge and the Proxy and how to achieve similar behavior in Edge.

 ## Running Unleash Edge

 Unleash Edge is compiled to a single binary.
 You can configure it by passing in arguments or setting environment variables.